eclipse-emfcloud/ecore-glsp/README.md

   * mvn install -U

 * Run:
-  * Start the client as it is described in [client readme](https://github.com/eclipsesource/ecore-glsp/blob/master/client/README.md).
+  * Start the client as it is described in [client readme](https://github.com/eclipse-emfcloud/ecore-glsp/blob/master/client/README.md).
 The backend is automatically launched by the project theia-glsp-server
   * If you want to start the backend manually - execute the Java main class: com.eclipsesource.glsp.ecore.EcoreServerLauncher For this to work with the client, you have to remove the dependency on theia-glsp-server in the browser-app's package.json

 ## Building and deploying via Docker
-The client repo contains a [Dockerfile](https://github.com/eclipsesource/ecore-glsp/blob/master/client/README.md), that builds the entire client application.
+The client repo contains a [Dockerfile](https://github.com/eclipse-emfcloud/ecore-glsp/blob/master/Dockerfile), that builds the entire application (client&server).
 The image listens on 0.0.0.0:3000 for incoming requests from a browser.

 For installing docker locally please consult [docker's installation description](https://docs.docker.com/install/) for your OS.

-**The glsp-server needs to be build locally before you build the image**

 **Building**
 `docker build -t <imagename>:<tagname> .`